 You can watch live streaming of the Zimbabwe India game live on-line through BetFair of all places!

 Betfair is an online betting site and all you have to do is open an account with them and you can watch this and many other live sporting events including all of the games in this tri tournament.
+But what the site might lack in, like sportsbook management software & other lucrative strategies, the rest of the internet makes up for it and provides one with all the information that one might need.
 The best bit of all it is totally FREE – I did it myself and you don’t even have to deposit any money into your account:

 To Watch the Game Live: